-The Capability Brown gardens at Devon Sculpture Park are extraordinary.
+The wilded Capability Brown gardens at Devon Sculpture Park are extraordinary.
 Capability Brown was commissioned over 250 years ago to design one of his only seascapes and probably his most intimate garden.
 Today it is one of the last remaining Capability Brown gardens in the South West.

 Painstakingly restored, the gardens boast historic water gardens, rows of signature Capability Brown Cedar trees, a lake carved into Haldon Hill and an impressive series of connected beds that keep going twelve months of the year thanks to the unique design, aspect and micro-climate.
-The gardens are the first truly Wilded historic gardens showcasing natural climate solutions.
+The gardens are the first truly rewilded historic gardens showcasing natural climate solutions.

 There are specific Autumn and Winter gardens, wild gardens, Romanesque courtyard and terrace wrap-around gardens plus a Tuscan style terraced kitchen garden.

 We believe we have developed a nationally important collection of trees while fusing UK West country plants with Mediterranean species.
 We put nature first.
 Birds, bees, butterfly, moths and waterfowl abound.
 The gardens form part of the UK’s leading smaller scale rewilding project.